bevyengine/rfcs/rfcs/48-diverse-defaults.md

 ## Motivation

-Bevy would be doing this to support easier and faster 'getting started' user story for non-minimal bevy applications.
-It will be particularly helpful to beginners but would also be a nice ergonomics/UX win for experienced bevy devs to not have to configure every minute detail manually when setting up a new project that is in one of the above outlined application domains.
+Bevy would benefit from an improved 'getting started' user story for non-minimal bevy applications.
+This is particularly helpful for beginners, but would also be a nice ergonomics/UX win for experienced bevy devs to not have to configure every minute detail manually when setting up a new project that is in one of the above outlined application domains.

 ## User-facing explanation